awsdocs/amazon-ecs-developer-guide/doc_source/ecs-bottlerocket.md

 ## Considerations<a name="ecs-bottlerocket-considerations"></a>

 The following should be considered when using the Bottlerocket AMI with Amazon ECS\.
++ Bottlerocket is optimized for container workloads and has a focus on security\.
+It does not include a package manager and is immutable by default\.
+For information about the security features and guidance, see [Security Features](https://github.com/bottlerocket-os/bottlerocket/blob/develop/SECURITY_FEATURES.md) and [Security Guidance](https://github.com/bottlerocket-os/bottlerocket/blob/develop/SECURITY_GUIDANCE.md) on the GitHub website\.
 + The Amazon ECS variant of the Bottlerocket AMI is not supported in the following Regions:
   + China \(Beijing\) \(`cn-north-1`\)
   + China \(Ningxia\) \(`cn-northwest-1`\)